For K-8 School Leaders

 What's inside

-• The one question every K-8 school must answer before adopting any AI ttol
+• The one question every K-8 school must answer before adopting any AI tool

 • A 5-step framework for drafting a student AI acceptable use policy this week